REGULAR FAIRFAX TOWN COUNCIL MEETING

 If you need an accommodation to attend or participate in this meeting due to disability, please contact the Town Clerk prior to the meeting: (415) 453-1584 or email@example.com.

-Materials related to an item on this Agenda submitted to the Council after distribution of the agenda packet are available for public inspection on the public counter at Town Hall in a folder next to the agenda packet.
-Such documents are also available on the Town’s Web site at “townoffairfax.org” subject to staff’s ability to post the documents before the meeting.
+Materials related to an item on this Agenda submitted to the Council after distribution of the agenda packet are available for public inspection www.townoffairfax.org.

-Meetings may be broadcast, recorded, and uploaded to the Town’s website.
+Meetings are be broadcast, recorded, and uploaded to the Town’s website.